 The specialist at Fertility PLUS can give you statistics for your individual chance of a live birth based on your age, cause and duration of infertility.

 The most important factors affecting success rates are female age, weight and cause of infertility.
-The following data is the live birth rates per fresh embryo transfer and frozen embryo transfer over a three year period from 2015 to 2017.
+The following data is the live birth rates per fresh embryo transfer and frozen embryo transfer from 2018.
 It does not include treatments that used donor eggs or pre-implantation genetic testing of embryos.

 The most important factor affecting success rates for donor insemination (DI) is female age.
 With successive cycles an increasing proportion of women receiving DI treatment will conceive.
 The pregnancy rate for women under 40 years of age having DI at Fertility PLUS is approximately 20% per insemination.
 This is based on the last 10 years results.